altmp/altv-docs/articles/changelogs/upcoming.md

 > - ammo getter & setter method
 > - canAttachCars to vehicleModelInfo
 > - timestamp for entitys
-> - hasWeapon, hasWeaponComponent, AmmoSpecialType, ammoFlags, ammoMax method for player
+> - hasWeapon, AmmoSpecialType, ammoFlags, ammoMax method for player
 > - removeAllAmmo parameter for removeAllWeapons
 > - blip dimension setter, blips can be shown to specific players
 > - addDecoration, removeDecoration, clearDecorations, getDecorations method for player